Coronavirus (COVID-19): workplace safety

 Any businesses or organization who is interested in offering COVID-19 screening for employees is invited to participate, regardless of size.
 You need to complete the Workplace Rapid Screening Program form to start the process to set up the program for your business or organization.
 After you submit the form, it should take 2 business days to receive information about next steps.
 Support will also be provided to help you develop a testing plan, provide free rapid antigen tests and training.

 If you need to stay home

-Consider how you can support your employees while they're in self-isolation.
-Talk with your employees about flexible hours or alternative work arrangements if they are required to stay home.
+Employers should consider how they can support employees while they're self-isolating.
+Talk with employees about flexible hours or alternative work arrangements if they’re required to stay home.

 Leaves, layoffs and other labour questions

 Workplaces are required to take precautions to ensure the health and safety of their employees and clients.
 If you're worried about safety in the workplace, you should talk to your immediate supervisor.

 If the situation isn't resolved, contact your Occupational Health and Safety Committee or safety representative if you have one.
 Or call the Safety Branch at 1-800-952-2687.

 If you're a business owner or manager and you want workplace safety advice, call the Safety Branch at 1-800-952-2687.

 Workplaces and customers need to work together to help prevent the spread of COVID-19 and keep each other safe.